Maxmuthee/Sikika/README.md

 <!-- Describe the core problem in 2-3 sentences.
 Keep it sharp. -->

-> [Rural residents aged 35 and above in Nakuru County face systematic exclusion from county government accountability and public participation.
-With over 510,000 individuals in this demographic (KNBS, 2019) largely underserved by existing civic technology, they are unable to track or influence how public funds affecting their livelihoods are allocated.
-Nakuru County scored only 25 out of 100 points on public participation feedback in the 2024 County Budget Transparency Survey, confirming that community input is collected but rarely translated into visible action.
-This problem is primarily caused by the absence of a lightweight, offline, local-language platform capable of translating complex county budget documents and broadcasting participation notices via SMS or USSD on basic feature phones.
-Supported by Communications Authority of Kenya data, the urban-rural digital divide locks out low-literacy, Kikuyu and Swahili-speaking adults from such processes.
-Despite Jihusishe's ambition to connect citizens with government accountability data, it requires smartphones, stable internet and English literacy; channels this population cannot access.
-An AI-powered SMS and USSD platform delivering simplified, mother-tongue accountability information to feature phones could meaningfully expand civic participation in Nakuru County, while ensuring all verification data is hashed, anonymised and never shared with third parties.]
+> Over 510,000 rural residents aged 35+ in Nakuru County are systematically cut off from county government accountability and public participation processes, as proven by the county's low score of 25 out of 100 on the 2024 County Budget Transparency Survey.
+This exclusion happens because official accountability documents are published as complex English PDFs online, while over half of rural Kenyans lack the smartphones, internet, or English literacy required to access them.
+Existing tools like the Jihusishe app fail this demographic by ignoring the deep urban-rural digital divide, leaving a critical need for an offline, local-language channel built for basic feature phones.

 ### Target User